KP solitons and total positivity for the Grassmannian: X-crossings and vanishing Pl ucker coordinates

 \section{X-crossings and vanishing Pl\"ucker coordinates}

-In this section we show that when the contour plot $\CC_t(u_A)$ at $|t|\gg0$ has an $X$-crossing, then the four Pl\"ucker coordinates corresponding to the dominant exponentials incident to that $X$-crossing satisfy a ``two-term" Pl\"ucker relation.
+In this section we show that for an arbitrary matroid stratum $S_{\mathcal{M}}$, and for an arbitrary vector $\a$, each $X$-crossing in the asymptotic contour plot $\CC_{\a}(\mathcal{M})$ corresponds to a vanishing Pl\"ucker coordinate, i.e. an index $J$ such that $J \notin \mathcal{M}$.
+This implies that for any $A \in S_{\mathcal{M}}$, the four Pl\"ucker coordinates corresponding to the dominant exponentials incident to that $X$-crossing satisfy a ``two-term" Pl\"ucker relation.
+Note that in this section we are working over the real Grassmannian, as opposed to restricting to $(Gr_{k,n})_{\geq 0}$.
+One consequence of our main result (Theorem \ref{th:X-crossing}) is that the asymptotic contour plots (and hence the soliton graphs) coming from the totally positive Grassmannian $(Gr_{k,n})_{>0}$ have no $X$-crossings.

+Before stating Theorem \ref{th:X-crossing}, we need some notation.
+Let $h_j(x_1,\ldots,x_r)$ be the \emph{complete homogeneous symmetric polynomial} of degree $j$ defined by